cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   The mapping enables the consumer CCV module to avoid sending to the provider chain multiple slashing requests for the same downtime infraction.
 - `providerDistributionAccount: string` is the address of the distribution module account on the provider chain.
 It enables the consumer chain to transfer rewards to the provider chain.
 - `distributionChannelId: Identifier` is the ID of the distribution token transfer channel used for sending rewards to the provider chain.
+- `BlocksPerDistributionTransfer: int64` is the interval (in number of blocks) between two distribution token transfers.
+- `lastDistributionTransferHeight: Height` is the block height of the last distribution token transfer.
+- `ccvAccount: string` is the address of the CCV module account where a fraction of the consumer chain rewards are collected before being transferred to the provider chain.

 ## Sub-protocols